 Contract received from Docklands Light Railway

-ESG Rail to help Docklands Light Railway improve performance in low adhesion conditions
+DB ESG to help Docklands Light Railway improve performance in low adhesion conditions

 WSPER is a ‘hardware in the loop’ simulation tool, used to test the performance of a train braking system in reduced adhesion conditions.
 By creating realistic operating conditions and interfaces, WSPER makes the brake equipment believe that it is fitted to the train, resulting in the ability to establish the typical train’s performance.